Numidian language: Proposed words, cognates, and meanings

-This comparison suggests that Numidian may be closest to the modern Northern Berber languages such as the Zenati languages, Shilha language, and the Kabyle language although the modern northern Berber languages have gone through grammatical changes, and they have also taken loanwords from Arabic, Latin, and French.
-Kabyle may be the closest to Numidian, but has absorbed loanwords and phrases from the other languages mentioned.
+As previously noted, if Numidian was a part of the Berber family tree, it was most likely an early form of the Northern Berber languages, such as the Zenati languages, Shilha language, and the Kabyle language although the modern northern Berber languages have gone through grammatical changes, and they have also taken loanwords from Arabic, Latin, and French.

-According to many linguists the H at the end of many numidian words were either silent or disappeared by modern times, or that in many cases such as MSWH or MWSNH was possibly used as a replacement for, or possibly was the ancestor of the modern berber ɣ sound.
+According to many linguists the H at the end of many numidian words were either silent or disappeared by modern times, or was theorized that in many cases such as MSWH or MWSNH was possibly used as a replacement for, or possibly was the ancestor of the modern berber ɣ sound.
+More recent analysis may suggest that the H at the end of words was possibly indicative of the word ending in a vowel based on comparisons with parallel Latin and Punic language texts.

 Thugga inscription

 The Thugga inscription is the longest known Numidian inscription as of yet, and has served with the most clues regarding the language.